-However, there are so many YouTube fitness channels out there that it can be difficult to work out which ones you should be following to achieve your goals.
+However, there are so many YouTube fitness channels out there, it can be difficult to know which ones you should be following to achieve your goals.
+But don’t worry—we’ve got you covered.

-Here are our picks of the 50 best fitness YouTube channels, each of which offers something unique depending on your objectives.
+Here are our picks for the 50 best fitness YouTube channels, each of which offers something unique depending on your objectives.

 1. Chloe Ting

-Chloe Ting has been a saviour for people across the world during lockdown.
-In February 2020, before the pandemic had spread globally, Ting had 2.6 million subscribers on YouTube.
+Chloe Ting was a saviour for people across the world during lockdown and still is today.
+In February 2020, just before COVID became a global issue, Ting had 2.6 million subscribers on YouTube.
 By the end of July, she was nearing 13 million.
-At the time of writing, she has more than 18 million.
+At the time of writing, she has more than 24 million.

 With her easy-to-follow exercises and short videos, it’s easy to see why her channel has grown from strength to strength.
 You don’t even need equipment for most of her workouts, yet they target so many core parts of the body.